0marma1ik/Assignment-2/README.md

-# cd-wordpress
+# Assignment-2
-continuous deployment wordpress
+Completion of Assignment 2 for UX221

 TLDR;